The number one concern prospective students and their families have regarding higher education is this: Can I afford college?

 FACT: First of all, nearly three out of 10 students who recently graduated from a private college had zero educational debt.
 Now let’s look at those with debt.

-The difference between the average debt levels, the report says, for public versus private school graduates is $5,200—and the average private college grad’s starting salary is larger—by $4,038.
+The difference between the average debt levels, the report says, for public versus private school graduates is $4,500—and the average private college graduate's starting salary is larger—by $4,282.
 (And get this: Siena grads make $500,000 more in lifetime earnings than SUNY grads.)

 MYTH #3: Only wealthy families can afford to send their children to private colleges.

 FACT: Not true at all!
-According to stats in 2016, 29% of undergrads at nondoctoral institutions were from families whose incomes were less than $40,000.
-No one’s background or financial circumstances should get in the way of their education; that’s what we believe at Siena.
+According to the U.S. Department of Education, 29% of undergraduates at private non-doctoral institutions are from families whose incomes are less than $40,000.
+No one's background or financial circumstances should get in the way of their education; that's what we believe at Siena.

 MYTH #4: It's very difficult to receive financial aid at private colleges.

 FACT: In its report, the CIC notes that students at private colleges actually receive MORE grant aid than those at public universities.
-Case in point: more than 97% of our students at Siena receive financial aid, and Siena funded $62 million for our undergraduates last year.
+Case in point: More than 97 percent of our students at Siena receive financial aid, and Siena funded $62 million for our undergraduates last year.
 We’re also guaranteeing every admitted student will receive at least $57,000 in scholarships.
 (Check out the Siena Guarantee.)

-MYTH #5: You’ll definitely pay the tuition price listed on the website.
+MYTH #5: You’ll pay the tuition price listed on the website.

 FACT: Wrong!
 On average, says the CIC, students at private colleges actually end up paying less than 60 percent of the published cost of tuition.
 And that's true for Siena students, who end up paying much less than the listed tuition.
 Refer back to our Guarantee!